 Below you will find a list of such instances any luckless prepper may encounter in their darkest hour.
-Though fictional accounts, all are rooted in reality.
-Enjoy perusing this morbid list of mortal peril, and let your fear guide the way to ever more vigilant preparation.
+Enjoy perusing this morbid list of mortal perils, and let your fear guide the way to ever more vigilant preparation.

 - A Shocking Turn

 After the storm finally passed you gather the kids, spouse, dog and gear into the family SUV to head for grandma and grandpa’s house.
 After winding your way through the rubble patch that used to be your hometown, picking you way down barely recognizable streets, you get out to clear a large piece of sheet metal from the road.
 A listing power pole finally yields under the strain and crashes to the ground.

 A live power line, sparking and smoldering drops to the pavement only 10 yards away.
 By some miracle, you avoid electrocution and contemplate this as you get back in your vehicle and reverse down the street.

 It has been 2 weeks since the lights went out after the explosion at the power plant sent your county back to the Stone Age.
 There is little chance of getting power and supplies to your small village.

 Your generator and heavy duty power bank were ready for just such an occasion, though; you wisely invested in dual redundant sources of electricity to power you mini-fridge keeping your life-saving anticoagulant medication cold.
 If only you had enough to run the AC…